japanoise/base16-chameleon-scheme/README.md

      offender here is cyan, blue, and occasionally green or even the background muddling together like the awful Solarized Dark.
    - This obviously ties into the last virtue, but it's possible to be legible yet indistinct.
-Plenty of the stock base16 fonts look lovely, but two of the colors are inexplicably the same or so similar that it's hard to tell them apart.
+Plenty of the stock base16 schemes look lovely, but two of the colors are inexplicably the same or so similar that it's hard to tell them apart.